michalkutrzuba/dilemma-cleaner/README.md

 # dilemma-cleaner

 ## Few words about this project
-The goal was to create an app which helps users making decissions.
+The goal was to create an app that helps users make decisions.

 Project areas:
 * Prismic - headless CMS which is used in project, provides settings, translations and dilemmas setup